-Having spent much of his life in New York City, it wasn’t until Harvey Milk moved to San Francisco that he became active in local politics.
+Born in 1930, Harvey Milk spent much of his life in New York City.
+It wasn’t until he moved to San Francisco that he became active in local politics.

 Not everyone in San Francisco was pleased by the city’s growing reputation as a queer destination.
 Police harassment and entrapment was part of everyday life.
 In 1971, 2800 men were arrested for public sex in San Francisco – by comparison, in New York City, only 63 men were arrested for public sex in the same year.
 Any arrest for this type of offence required registration as a sex offender.

-Harvey Milk began to become more politically active in response to the continuing discrimination faced by the LGBTQ community, but also because of his frustration with local government bureaucracy and inefficiency.
+Harvey Milk began to become more politically active in response to the continuing discrimination faced by the LGBTQ community.
+He was also frustrated with local government bureaucracy and inefficiency.

 “I finally reached the point where I knew I had to become involved or shut up.” – Harvey Milk